bedeviere/gem-match-game/README.md

-# WDI Project #1: Gem-Matching Puzzle
+# Gem Match

 ### Overview
-Gem match is a one-player game based on the popular Bejewelled.
+Gem Match is a one-player game based on the popular Bejewelled.
 Users match rows and columns of gems within a time limit to boost their points score and progress to the next level.

 You can play the game [here] (https://gem-match.herokuapp.com/).